codatio/codat-docs/docs/integrations/accounting/quickbooksonline/accounting-quickbooksonline-delete-journal-entries.md

 ---
 title: "Delete Journal entries from QuickBooks Online"
-description: "Description"
+description: "Learn how to delete Journal entries from QuickBooks Online using the deletion endpoint"
 ---

-The [Delete Journal entries](/accounting-api#/) endpoint allows you to delete a specified Journal entry from QuickBooks Online (QBO).
+The (TBC) [Delete Journal entries](/accounting-api#/) endpoint allows you to delete a specified Journal entry from QuickBooks Online (QBO).

 :::danger Use with caution

-It is possible to delete any object from QuickBooks Online using this endpoint.
+The underlying QuickBooks API endpoint allows users to delete any object from their QBO instance.
+Make sure you specify the correct ID of the Journal entry you want to delete.

 :::

-1. Make a `DELETE` request to the Delete Journal entries endpoint:
+1. Make a `DELETE` request to the _Delete Journal entries_ endpoint:

    ```http title="Delete a Journal entry"
    DELETE /companies/{companyId}/connections/{connectionId}/delete/journalEntries/{journalEntryId}
    ```

-   Supply the Codat ID of the Journal entry you want to delete in the {journalEntryId} parameter.
+   For the `{journalEntryId}` parameter, supply the Codat ID of the Journal entry you want to delete.

    The endpoint returns a 200 code if the record was deleted successfully.

-2. [List the push operations](/codat-api#/operations/get-company-push-history) for the company.
+2. [List all push operations](/codat-api#/operations/get-company-push-history) for the company.
 A `Success` status indicates that the Journal entry object was deleted from QBO.

 3. Check the Journal entry no longer exists in the QBO UI.